parkaneric/SAF-Specification-Safety-and-Security-Pillar/README.md

 The subsequent chapters give an overview over the SAF viewpoints.
 The specifications of the SAF viewpoints are available as [PDF](./pdfs) format, too.

+## Common Domain

+### Common Domain Objective

+The SAF Common Domain aims to provide information on model management and organization.

+### Common Domain Concerns
+* Gain an understanding of eventual document deliverables that have to be provided by the development team
+* Provide information on additional modeling language libraries that are used in the system modeling process

+### Common Domain Viewpoints

+#### Common Domain Aspect Safety and Security
+* Required Safety Libraries Viewpoint
+* Safety Documents Viewpoint

 ## Operational Domain

 ### Operational Domain Objective